September 27, 2023

 STEP FOUR: Transfer mixture to a piping bag fitted with tip #1M or a gallon-sized Ziploc plastic bag.
 Set in the refrigerator to stay cold while preparing taco shells.

-STEP TEN: When tacos shells are cooled, pipe cheesecake filling in a line across the center of the taco.
+STEP TEN: When the tacos shells are cooled, pipe cheesecake filling in a line across the center of the taco.

 STEP TWELVE: Serve immediately.